LikhitaPulijala/500Portal/README.md

 RETURNS

-A JSON Array with all user info and their related product/roles would be returned with 200 Ok Response
+A JSON array with all user info and their related product/roles would be returned with 200 OK Response.

 [